 The latest contactless payment technology to emerge in the charity sector is tap-on-phone, popularly called Tap to Pay – using your phone as a card machine.

-This allows donors to just tap their card or contactless mobile wallet (Google Pay, Apple Pay) on the charity’s smartphone to accept the payment.
-No card reader is required here, just an NFC-enabled phone with a tap-on-phone app for payments.
+This allows donors, sponsors or customers to just tap their card or contactless mobile wallet (Google Pay, Apple Pay) on the charity's smartphone to accept the payment.
+No card reader is required here, just an NFC-enabled phone with a Tap to Pay app for payments.

 Charity payment companies offering Tap to Pay include: